opendatasoft/ods-documentation-explore-api/source/includes/v2/_catalog.md

 curl 'https://examples.opendatasoft.com/api/v2/catalog/exports/dcat_ap_ch'
 ```

-Export datasets in the RDF format, using DCAT application specific to Switzerland.
+Export datasets in an RDF format, using DCAT application specific to Switzerland.

 <aside>This export format is not available by default: contact OpenDataSoft for its activation.</aside>